prometheus/docs/content/blog/2016-07-23-pull-does-not-scale-or-does-it.md

 individually for later processing (the ELK stack is an example of that).
-In such a system, pulling would be problematic indeed: the instrumented service would have to buffer events between pulls, and the pulls would have to happen incredibly frequently in order to simulate the same "liveness" of the push-based approach and not overwhelm event buffers.
+In such a system, pulling would be problematic indeed: the instrumented service would have to buffer events between pulls, and the pulls would have to happen incredibly frequently in order to simulate the same “liveness” of the push-based approach and not overwhelm event buffers.

 However, again, Prometheus is not an event-based monitoring system.
 You do not